All iLive content is medically reviewed or fact checked to ensure as much factual accuracy as possible.

 Anemia

-Anemia is one of the most serious complications of chronic hemorrhoids with bleeding from the anus, because it can deprive a person of the ability to work and the desire to live a normal life.
+Anemia is one of the most serious complications of chronic hemorrhoids with bleeding from the anus, as it can deprive a person of the ability to work and the desire to live a normal life.

 Bleeding